buebos/create-next-kit/README.md

 ## Notes

-Just started this project so is still on development.
+Just started this project so it's still on development.
 Also this is for my personal use only, idk if anyone will see this lol.